 Gary Wimsett, Jr., JD, LHRM, Director, Conflict of Interest Program, University of Florida College of Medicine

 Gary Wimsett directs the Conflict of Interest Program for the College of Medicine.
 He is a lecturer in Medical Ethics and Interdisciplinary Family Health.
 Mr. Wimsett also serves as a member of the President’s Council on Diversity.
 On the national level, he is a member of the Forum on Conflict of Interest and the Group on Business Affairs for the Association of American Medical Colleges and a member of the Executive Leadership group for the Association of Academic Health Centers.

 Program Name/Date and Location

 National Grand Rounds – Managing Industry Conflict of Interest in the Clinical &Academic Setting in conjunction with the American Medical Student Association’s Empowering Future Physicians Conference at Nova Southeastern University and College of Osteopathic Medicine, Ft.
 Lauderdale, Florida.
-The webcast of the live event on October 12, 2012 was recorded for enduring materials for online viewing and CME.
+The webcast of the live event on October 12, 2012 was recorded for enduring materials for online viewing.

 Physicians, medical students, allied health professionals, and others interested in health policy.

 - Raise awareness among prescribers about pharmaceutical industry marketing strategies focused on medical students and physicians to influence prescribing habits

 - Describe health policy, research and patient care implications for providers and patients resulting from industry relationships that create conflicts of interest